Equilibrium states for the classical Lorenz attractor and sectional-hyperbolic attractors in higher dimensions

 Before starting the proof, we would like to briefly explain the idea and highlight the structure of this article.
-The main tools used in this paper are: \begin{itemize} \item an improved Climenhaga-Thompson criterion for the uniqueness of equilibrium states (Theorem~\ref{t.improvedCL}) developed by the authors of this paper in a previous work~\cite{PYY21}; \item Liao's scaled tubular neighborhood theorem (see Section~\ref{ss.liao}); \item the existence of a coordinate system on the normal bundle over regular points given by fake foliations (see~\cite{BW}), and the transition to another fake foliation coordinate system near each singularity; see Section~\ref{s.sing}; \item a careful study on the Pliss times of the hyperbolicity of the $F^{cu}_N$ bundle and on the recurrence property to a small neighborhoods of $\Sing(X)$ (Section~\ref{s.pliss}), which proves that the orbit of every point in the $(t,\vep)$-Bowen is contained in Liao's scaled tubular neighborhood. \end{itemize}
+The main tools used in this paper are: \begin{itemize} \item an improved Climenhaga-Thompson criterion for the uniqueness of equilibrium states (Theorem~\ref{t.improvedCL}) developed by the authors of this paper in a previous work~\cite{PYY21}; \item Liao's scaled tubular neighborhood theorem (see Section~\ref{ss.liao}); \item the existence of a coordinate system on the normal bundle over regular points given by fake foliations (see~\cite{BW}), and the transition to another fake foliation coordinate system near each singularity; see Section~\ref{s.sing}; \item a careful study on the Pliss times of the hyperbolicity of the $F^{cu}_N$ bundle and on the recurrence property to a small neighborhood of $\Sing(X)$ (Section~\ref{s.pliss}), which proves that if an orbit segment $(x,t)$ is ``good'', then the orbit of every point in the $(t,\vep)$-Bowen ball of $x$ is contained in Liao's scaled tubular neighborhood. \end{itemize}

 Let us be more precise.
 Climenhaga and Thompson provide in their remarkable work~\cite{CT16} an easy-to-verify topological criterion (abbr.\ CT criterion) on the uniqueness of equilibrium states for flows and homeomorphisms.
-The criterion consists of the following ingredients: \begin{enumerate}[label={(\Roman*)}] \item[(0)] there exists a large collection of orbit segments $\cD$ with a `decomposition' $(\cP,\cG,\cS)$; thinking of $\cG$ as the `good core', we defined $\cG^M$ which is obtained by adding a `prefix' from $\cP$ and a `suffix' from $\cS$ with length at most $K$ to orbit segments in $\cG$.
+The criterion consists of the following ingredients: \begin{enumerate}[label={(\Roman*)}] \item[(0)] there exists a large collection of orbit segments $\cD$ with a `decomposition' $(\cP,\cG,\cS)$; thinking of $\cG$ as the `good core', for any positive number $M$ we define $\cG^M$ by adding a `prefix' from $\cP$ and a `suffix' from $\cS$ with length at most $M$ to orbit segments in $\cG$.
 Then it is easy to see that

-which eventually exhausts the set $\cD$; \item the system has the specification property on $\cG^M$ at scale $\delta>0$, for every $M\in\NN$; \item the potential function $\phi$ has bounded distortion (the Bowen property) on $\cG$ at a given scale {$\vep> 40\delta$}; \item the `bad' parts of the system, consisting of $\cP,\cS,\cD^c$ and those points where the system is not expansive, must have smaller pressure comparing to $\cG$. \end{enumerate} Under these assumptions, they prove that there exists a unique equilibrium state with the upper and lower Gibbs property.
+which eventually exhausts the set $\cD$; \item the system has the specification property on $\cG^M$ at scale $\delta>0$, for every $M\in\NN$; \item the potential function $\phi$ has bounded distortion (the Bowen property) on $\cG$ at a given scale {$\vep> 40\delta$}; \item the `bad' parts of the system, consisting of $\cP,\cS,\cD^c$ and those points where the system is not expansive, must have smaller pressure compared to $\cG$. \end{enumerate} Under these assumptions, they prove that there exists a unique equilibrium state with the upper and lower Gibbs property.